 If you are an adult, the doctor will analyze the situation and give you the best plan to resolve the tongue-tie.
 However, before diagnosing you, they will execute some physical exams and look at your medical history.

 Galan Dental, San Jose, CA offers advanced treatment for tongue-tie in adults and children.
-For more information and consultation, contact us at (408) 377-8200 or book an appointment online.
+For more information and consultation, contact Dentist in San Jose, CA at (408) 377-8200 or book an appointment online.